rodcochran/bag_match/README.md

 - Efficient caching of word embeddings
 - Support for different embedding models
 - Easy to extend with custom similarity measures
+- Advanced simulation framework for large-scale experiments
+- Rich visualization of results and statistics
+- Progress tracking for long-running operations

 ## Usage